-Our management letter is intended solely for the information and use of the Legislative Auditing Committee, members of the Florida Senate and the Florida House of Representatives, the Florida Auditor General, the Tax Collector and applicable management, and the Board of County Commissioners of Nassau County, Florida, and is not intended to be and should not be used by anyone other than these specified parties.
+Our management letter is intended solely for the information and use of the Legislative Auditing Committee, members of the Florida Senate and the Florida House of Representatives, the Florida Auditor General, Federal and other granting agencies, the Property Appraiser and applicable management, and the Board of County Commissioners of Nassau County, Florida, and is not intended to be and should not be used by anyone other than these specified parties.

-We wish to take this opportunity to thank you and your staff for the cooperation and professional courtesy extended to us during the course of our audit.
+We wish to take this opportunity to thank you and your staff for the cooperation and courtesy extended to us during the course of our audit.
 Please let us know if you have any questions or comments concerning this letter, our accompanying reports, or other matters.